 Regional Comprehensive Economic Partnership Agreement (RCEP)

-It is a modern and comprehensive free trade agreement covering trade in goods, trade in services, investment, economic and technical cooperation, and creates new rules for electronic commerce, intellectual property, government procurement, competition, and small and medium sized enterprises.
+RCEP includes chapters covering trade in goods, trade in services, investment, economic and technical cooperation, and creates new rules for electronic commerce, intellectual property, government procurement, competition, and small and medium sized enterprises.

 Australian ratification of RCEP

-This followed the completion of Australia's domestic treaty-making procedures:
+Australia ratified RCEP on 2 November 2021 following the completion of Australia's domestic treaty-making procedures:

 - the Joint Standing Committee on Treaties (JSCOT) tabled its report of its inquiry into RCEP, recommending that binding treaty action be taken on 31 August 2021

 - RCEP implementing legislation was introduced on 1 September 2021, passed by the House of Representatives on 20 October 2021 and by the Senate on 21 October 2021, and received Royal Assent on 25 October 2021.

 - The Federal Executive Council approved RCEP-related regulations, and Australia's ratification of RCEP, on 28 October 2021.

 - The Government Response to the JSCOT report on RCEP was tabled on 17 February 2022.

 Other FTAs between and among RCEP participating parties will co-exist with RCEP.
 Businesses will be able to decide which FTA they will use, based on a range of factors such as the tariffs and associated rules of origin applied.
 Many Australian export businesses currently make these assessments, for example, between SAFTA or TAFTA and AANZFTA.